ReedAnders/deepmap/README.md

 # deepmap

-Implemention of a particle swarm optimized multidimensional neural network (so many syllables!!).
+Implemention of a particle swarm optimized neural network on a randomly initialized graph (so many syllables!!).
-Nodes (i.e., neurons) are randomly initialized in a multidimensional space; node connections are within a user defined parameter for maximum distance in Euclidean space.
+Nodes (i.e., neurons) are randomly initialized in a multidimensional Euclidean space; node connections are within a user defined parameter for maximum Euclidean distance.

 ## XOR Example
 ```